SajaALfahmi/SajaALfahmi/README.md

 ## 👁️ RAQEEB

-### Intelligent AI-Based Innovation Project
+### Innovative Technology Project

-**RAQEEB** is an AI-focused innovation project developed to address a real-world problem through intelligent technology.
+**RAQEEB** is an innovative technology project developed to address a real-world problem through a practical technological solution.

+### 🏆 Recognition

-🏆 **Geneva International Exhibition of Inventions 2026**
+- 🥈 **Silver Medal — Geneva International Exhibition of Inventions 2026**

-🥈 **Silver Medal**

-🏅 **China Delegation Honorable Mention**
+- 🏅 **China Delegation Honorable Mention**

-The project combines technology, and problem-solving to transform an innovative concept into a practical solution.

-> More details and technical documentation coming soon.
+The project reflects a combination of innovation, engineering, and problem-solving, with a focus on developing a practical solution to a real-world challenge.

 ---